mel rolfes is a psychotherapist, mind-body practitioner & dog mom based in roanoke, virginia.

 But my nervous system did not bounce back simply because my career had changed.
 I was still deeply dysregulated and struggled with my health and well-being long after leaving the healthcare system.
 Many mornings I woke up in a body that felt like it was being hunted for sport, with a pervasive sense that I had somehow lost myself along the way.

 About a year after starting my private practice, and still very much in the midst of this struggle, I decided to pursue a long-held dream of becoming a yoga teacher.
-The training not only reignited my passion for bringing psychology and Eastern contemplative traditions together, but also helped me develop a personal practice that supported healing my nervous system.
+This training not only reignited my passion for bridging psychology and Eastern contemplative traditions, but also helped me develop a personal practice that supported the healing of my nervous system.
 In 2025, I furthered my training as a mind-body practitioner and became certified in 5NP auricular acupuncture.

 In many ways this work feels full circle.
-It brings together my background in psychology, my own healing journey, and the practices that helped me find my way back to myself.
+It brings together my academic and professional backgrounds with my own healing journey and the practices that helped me find my way back to myself.
 I am deeply grateful for the path that led me here and for the opportunity to share these practices with others.

 what nourishes me